 If you don’t believe in your capabilities, are ashamed of yourself or keep comparing yourself to others, there’s no way you can progress in life.
-Moreover, this is the time (when you’re moving out of college and choosing a career) to remind yourself (and your batchmates) to strive to become better versions of yourselves.
+Moreover, this is the time (when you’re moving out of college and) to remind yourself (and your batchmates) to strive to become better versions of yourselves.

 Here’s Mindy Kaling sharing practical advice on how to be confident and achieve your goals during the commencement at Dartmouth.

 A lot of us spend our lives fearing failure without realizing that in failure lies success and growth.
 What matters is how you choose to perceive failure – you can get bogged down or you can take it as a learning experience and move forward.

 So, if you choose this as a theme, do talk about some major failures you’ve encountered and how they altered your perspective.
 There is nothing more inspiring than listening to how one conquered their fears, and learnt from their failures.